The Great Carnon Streamworks and Carnon Stream Mine

 The upper part of the valley had been worked by digging pits and trenches until the tide obstructed the works and before the invention of the steam engine made it possible to extend downstream.

 Work was then continued downstream by building dykes.
 A channel was cut into the rocky shore on the south side (Carclew) and a smaller channel was built on the Devoran side, the excavated material being used to form the dykes.
 A strong dam was then built and as the overburden was removed it was added to the dykes around the workings.
 The navigation for the flats and barges serving Messrs Fox and Co's foundry at Perranarworthal was improved.
-The work took years to complete and cost thousands of pounds, small percolations were easily disposed of by the use of a steam engine.
+The work took years to complete and cost thousands of pounds, small percolations through the dams were easily disposed of by the use of a steam engine.

 Writing in 1797, Maton says “The number of men and boys employed here amounted to 150 . . . gold in minute quantities is continually found, we actually saw several particles among some ore that had just been washed.”